 If you’d like to find product management salaries near you, just enter the job title you’re interested in and your chosen location into the Indeed salary portal.

 9. How to get started in product management

 Product management is a fast-paced, varied career path where you’ll have the opportunity to develop a variety of valuable skills and make a tangible impact on the organization.

-If you’re keen to work in product management, there are several things you can do to get started.
+If you’re keen to work in product management, there are several things you can do to get started becoming a product manager.

 First, learn as much as you can about the field in your own time—for example, by reading blog posts like this one, reading a product management book or two (start with Product Management for Dummies), and listening to product management podcasts.

 Another way is to listen to people in the know.
-In this video Zöe, our senior product owner, talks you through exactly what a product manager does from start to finish:
+In this video Zöe Canaras, our senior product owner, talks you through exactly what a product manager does from start to finish:

 From there, formalize your learning with a product management course or certification.
 As product management is such a varied, multidisciplinary field, it can be difficult to know which skills to focus on learning (and how to learn them).